HAML-Team/HAModLoader/README.md

 ## Credits

-- Eris3DS: Made the original HAModLoader
+- @eris-webserv: Made the original HAModLoader
 - TheFirstHybrid: Made Hybrid Animals in the first place

 And other members of the Hybrid Animals community I haven't mentioned here.